Ponderosa Ranch: TV origins of the fictional Ponderosa Ranch

 Approximate location of the fictional Ponderosa Ranch from the TV series Bonanza.
 The map is not to scale and it is oriented with north at the top, instead of east as in the map shown on the TV show.

+A replica of the Ponderosa ranch house as seen in the television show.

 The Ponderosa was the fictional setting for Bonanza.
 According to the 9th episode ("Mr. Henry Comstock") in the first season, it was a thousand-square mile (640,000 acre or 2,600 km^{2}) ranch on the shores of Lake Tahoe, nestled high in the Sierra Nevada, with a large ranch house in the center of it.
 Ben Cartwright was said to have built the original, smaller homestead after moving from New Orleans with his pregnant third wife Marie and his two sons, Adam and Hoss.
-The grown Adam, an architect/engineer, designed the later sprawling ranch house as depicted on TV ("Bonanza, The Philip Diedesheimer Story", Oct.
+The grown Adam, an architect/engineer, designed the later sprawling ranch house as depicted on TV (Bonanza, "The Philip Diedesheimer Story", Oct.
 31, 1959, NBC-TV; Bonanza: The Return, April 1993, NBC-TV).
 The fictional ranch was roughly a two-hour horse ride from Virginia City, Nevada.
 (Note: There are slight variations as to the origin of the Ponderosa Ranch, from the original Bonanza series, Lorne Greene's 1964 song "Saga of the Ponderosa", the 1988–95 TV movies, and the 2001 PAX prequel series Ponderosa).
-The ranch house was a single-level structure that had a facade second storey.
-Inside, a staircase seemingly led to the second-floor corridor, but it was a dead end.
+The ranch house had a smaller second story; the interior set had only one story, but featured a false staircase by which actors could enter or leave the scene that seemingly led to a second floor.
 The bedroom scenes were filmed at Burbank Studios.
 David Dortort, the show's producer, said that the inspiration for the name was the large number of Ponderosa pines, which grow above 5,000 foot altitude, in the fictional ranch's location.
 A Latin derivation would be large (root of the English word ponderous).
 The exteriors for the television show were occasionally shot in Nevada, usually out of sequence.
 Crews were sometimes able to complete an entire season's work in just a few days.